top of page

 Who is eligible to apply for a grant from the Shining Star Foundation?

 Any employee in the United States with at least six (6) consecutive months of service at CKE Restaurants, StarCorp LLC, Superior Star LLC and Phase Three Brands.
-Eligible employees can apply for assistance through the Foundation once every 12 months.
+Eligible employees can apply for assistance through the Foundation once every three years.

 How does the application process work?

 Applications can be submitted directly online.
-Printed applications, completed in their entirety and signed by the applicant and his/her supervisor, should be emailed to shiningstar@ckr.com or faxed to 615-814-8333.
+Applications should be completed in their entirety, signed by the applicant, include all required documentation, and should be emailed to shiningstar@ckr.com or faxed to 615-814-8333.

 Each application undergoes a review by the Foundation Board to ensure a qualifying emergency or hardship exists and that all required documentation has been received.
 The applicant will be notified via email of the grant status.